riff-lang/site/src/doc.md

 ### `char(...)`

-Takes zero or more integers and returns a string composed of the ASCII codes of each argument in order.
+Takes zero or more integers and returns a string composed of the character codes of each argument in order. `char()` accepts valid Unicode code points as arguments.

 ```riff
 char(104, 101, 108, 108, 111)   // "hello"